RMerl/asuswrt-merlin/README-merlin.txt

   - CHANGED: Updated OpenVPN to 2.3.6
   - CHANGED: Reverted to Asus's max-lease number calculation for dnsmasq
+  - CHANGED: Hide wireless key on settings page unless field has focus (patch by John9527)
   - FIXED: vsftpd wasn't properly compiled with SSL support.
   - FIXED: MAC filtering couldn't be disabled on Guest